jooheonchoi/NHL-analytics/README.md

 # NHL-analytics
-currently tracking shots / goals of hockey players!
+Currently tracking shots / goals of hockey players!

 Check out the sample ipynb file on Canucks player Brock Boeser.

-Currently refactoring to include more stats for all teams!
+I'm refactoring right now to include more stats for all teams!